-Professor at US-taxpayer funded Cairo university says he was fired for not favoring Islam
+Professor at American university in Cairo says he was fired for not favoring Islam

-A professor of religion and history claims he was booted from a U.S. taxpayer-funded university because he refused demands from a wealthy donor's son, who allegedly encouraged non-Muslim students to convert to Islam -- but the school says it is "based on inaccurate information."
+A professor of religion and history claims he was booted from an American university in Cairo because he refused demands from a wealthy donor's son, who allegedly encouraged non-Muslim students to convert to Islam -- but the school says it is "based on inaccurate information."

 Adam Duker was picked as the Abdulhadi H. Taher Chair in Comparative Religions, which was established in 2002 by a Saudi Arabian businessman who has since died, at the American University in Cairo (AUC).
 He says his position ended abruptly last year because of Taher's Saudi billionaire son, Tarek Taher, who Duker calls an "Islamic extremist."